zerodegress/RW-HPS/README.md

 | Command 			| Parameter 												 | Information 										 |
 |:---           |:--- 												 |:--- 										 |
 | help      |   | Get help 									 |
 There are many commands not shown here.
 I suggest you test them yourself
+Please use .help in the game to see more
 </details>

 ## Sponsorship